 - Cleaning out the back seat of car about 1x a month

 - Making kids’ beds and changing their sheets

 - All things everyone does in our house

 The results of our informal poll show that most families and au pairs are doing it right when it comes to household chores.
 The majority of families ask for a reasonable 1-9 hours of help related to the kids and all of the duties listed above are reasonable expectations.

-If you still wonder if you’re asking too much of your au pair, run the situation by your LCC or program director.
+If you still wonder if you’re asking too much of your au pair, run the situation by your LCC or Customer Relations Manager.
 They can provide perspective on your to-do list.
 If you feel your household requests are within the boundaries of the program but your au pair has trouble fulfilling them, aupairmom.com has some great tips for families in this position which include:

 In the end, families should be able to rely on au pairs for household help related to the kids as it’s one very attractive benefit to the program.
 If you keep your requests reasonable and make sure you give clear expectations and instructions, you can be sure you are completing your end of the bargain!